Please see below for community updates as well as applicable Baltimore County Documents pertaining to our community.

 This falls on our list of “long term projects” as it will not be something that can be fixed overnight.

 Our Road Clean-Up Crew is always looking for volunteers!
 It’s a great way to give back to your community and beautify it in the process!
-For information- contact Janice Misey- Coordinator.
+For information- contact Tony Schmuacher- Coordinator.

 Mantz Property (Osprey Pointe) – This property is located at 1630 Turkey Point Road and comprised of close to 7 acres.
 A development proposal for a major subdivision was submitted in the fall of 2014 for a 16 lot subdivision for single family homes on this property.

 While the project gained initial approval from the county Administrative Law Judge, the Rockaway Beach Improvement Association, Bauernschmidt Manor Improvement Association and nearby residents filed a legal appeal.
-The matter is currently pending before the Maryland Court of Special Appeals in Annapolis.
+After a lengthy legal battle, the community unfortunately lost its case and was unsuccessful.
+The development’s approval has been upheld by the courts.

 Schweitzer Property – Located at 1915 Turkey Point Road (also the wooded side of Sue Avenue) this property is approved for the development of 14 single family homes.
 This property is comprised of 17 acres, many of which will remain undisturbed.